4.10.9 Workpaper System and Case File Assembly

 Note:

-5. Law -- Document the applicable law relied upon to resolve the issue (both no change and adjusted issues).
-The applicable law should be correctly cited and explained (if necessary).
+4. Law - Document the applicable authority relied upon to resolve the issue (both no change and adjusted issues).
+The applicable authority should be correctly cited and explained (if necessary).
 Rulings, opinions, and decisions relied upon should be clearly stated and identified in the explanation.
 If the adjustment is supported by multiple code sections of tax law, they all must be reflected.
 For example, to support a disallowance of business expenses, IRC 162(a), ordinary and necessary business expenses, and IRC 6001, lack of substantiation, should be incorporated into the narrative, if both are applicable.
+Include the argument to support the Service’s position, by relating the facts, as previously stated, to the applicable law.
+See IRM 4.10.8.12.4(2), Explanation of Items.

 Workpapers